sumbach/lkitching.github.io/_clojure_jvm/02_basic_java.md

 ## Entry point

 Java program execution begins from a named class specified to the java runtime.
-In this previous example this was the class `test.Hello`.
+In the previous example this was the class `test.Hello`.
 The JVM loads this class and executes its `main` method, which must have the signature `public static void main(String[])` i.e. a static method called `main` which takes a single string array parameter.
 This array receives all the arguments provided to the `java` command which do not configure the execution of the JVM itself.